aset0894/aset0894_TUT10_GroupB/README.md

 <br>
 Figure 1.
 Pacman game (Druid, 2016)

-I thought it would be interesting to apply the color scheme of dark background with randomised constranting color, and thus change the original "light mode" to the "dark mode".
+I thought it would be interesting to apply the color scheme of dark background with randomly contrasting color, and thus change the original "light mode" to the "dark mode".

 ### 3. Technical explanation